Golden Triangle Tour by Train

 Overview

-Take the short trip of a lifetime (3 days/2 nights) and visit the major Golden Triangle cities by train, with an English-speaking driver to meet you at each destination.
-Explore Delhi, Agra and Jaipur – all famous for their monuments, including the Red Fort, Taj Mahal and Amber Fort.
+Take a short trip of a lifetime (3 days/2 nights) Visit the major Golden Triangle cities by train, with a professional driver meeting you at each destination on this Golden Triangle Tour by Train.
+You will explore Delhi, Agra, and Jaipur.
+All are famous for their monuments; including Red Fort, Taj Mahal, and Amber Fort.

 Itinerary